Platinum Jubilee: Festivities to continue with Party at the Palace

 Italian operatic tenor Andrea Bocelli, also performing, said: "The psychological condition when you do one of these performances... is like when a football player has to kick the last penalty - I just hope that after many years of my career, I can manage the pressure!"

-The Queen may be missing Derby Day but the prestigious event at Epsom will see the her unprecedented 70 years on the throne celebrated by 40 retired and current jockeys who have ridden for her form a guard of honour.
+The Derby meeting at Epsom will see the Queen's unprecedented 70 years on the throne celebrated by 40 retired and current jockeys who have ridden for her form a guard of honour.

-The jockeys will dress in her distinctive purple, gold and red racing silks, and the Queen's Stand will be permanently renamed the Queen Elizabeth II Stand.
+They will dress in her distinctive purple, gold and red racing silks, and the Queen's Stand will be permanently renamed the Queen Elizabeth II Stand.

 Five of the monarch's former racehorses were also paraded before the day's racing began.